infotiv-research/gokart-documentation/docs/issues-todo.md

 	2- ✅ Webpage

-- ❌ Thesis project to upgrade part, documentation, CI
+- ✅ Thesis project to upgrade part, documentation, CI and machine learning
 - ❌ pull request recent changes on VCU
 - ❌ Disable and enable RC in VCU
 - ❌ Find other areas for testing (preferebly with electricity and road line)